American Hockey League: International games

 Teams from the AHL have competed against non-North American teams, in both international tournaments and one-off matchups.

-The first recorded games between an AHL team and international competition took place in 1969, when the Montreal Voyageurs hosted the Canadian National Team in Winnipeg.

 Several club teams from the Soviet Union toured the United States and Canada during the 1970s and 1980s and played exhibitions against AHL clubs, including the Soviet Wings (1974–75), HC Spartak Moscow (1976, 1986), Moscow Khimik (1976), HC Dynamo Moscow (1977–78), Traktor Chelyabinsk (1978–79) and Sokil Kyiv (1989).

 Prior to the 1980 Winter Olympics in Lake Placid, New York, the Adirondack Red Wings hosted exhibition games against the national teams from the United States, West Germany, Sweden and Finland.
 Team USA also played exhibitions against AHL teams leading up to the 1994 Olympics in Lillehammer, Norway.

 The Rochester Americans participated in the 1996 and 2013 editions of the Spengler Cup, held in Davos, Switzerland.
 The Spengler Cup is an annual invitational tournament featuring teams from leagues around Europe and the world.
 The participation of the AHL in future Spengler Cups has been discussed by both the tournament organizers and league leadership.

 In 2014, Swedish club Färjestad BK met the Toronto Marlies as part of a visit to Canada that included its participation in the 2014 AHL All-Star Classic.

 In February 2018, the Ontario Reign hosted and defeated the DEL's Eisbären Berlin, 6–3, in a friendly matchup organized by Anschutz Entertainment Group, the owner of both teams.